kane-c/react-init/README.md

 * `file-loader`: Import static assets in webpack.
 * `font-awesome`: A neat set of icons.
 * `immutable`: Used in the Redux store for fast change comparisons.
-* `json-loader`: Import JSON files in webpack.
-Required for some dependencies.
 * `postcss-cssnext`: Allow the use of some future CSS features; includes automatic prefixes.
 * `postcss-focus`: Enhancement for CSS `:focus`
 * `postcss-loader`: Use PostCSS when CSS files are imported.